We clocked up 50 days of travel, wow!

 We traveled north to Niagara Falls (the Canadian side) on the Maple Leaf train so were able to see the snow covered countryside of the northern parts, arriving in Niagara at dusk.

 Our hotel window overlooked the Falls and at first glance it was simply ‘stunning’.
-Lit up with blue lights, the mist off the falls wafting into the night.
+The Falls were lit up with blue lights, the mist off the falls wafting into the night.

 Highlights: enjoying the snowflakes, making snowmen, exploring the tunnels under the falls, photographing this massive expanse of water.

-New York is an amazing city – Central Park, Times Square, Broadway, Ground Zero and so many museums and memorials to visit.
+New York is an amazing city – Central Park, Rockefeller Center, Times Square, Broadway, Ground Zero and so many museums and memorials to visit.
 It’s an alive and vibrant city.

 Sadly, no white Christmas for us this year!